Art News, Spring 2017

 Xin can also move.
 Her family immigrated from China to New Zealand when she was 13 years old and the experience helped shape her nomadic life.
 Her art is intertwined with walking or rambling and the things she makes are often ramshackle, recycled and prone to flat-pack, or perhaps even collapse.
 “Art for me is a way of being in the world.
 Of living.”
 In the past four years, she has run Widen the margin of Play! workshops with children on a Sa Sa Arts residency in Cambodia; hosted a convivial afternoon in Seoul with maker space FabCOOP; and begun an ongoing series of collaborations with Chris Berthelsen, including their recent Zero Yen Research and Doing Tour, the making do public walks and a temporary shelter built in Vulcan Lane for Changing Lanes, during Artweek 2016.

-a signposted art installation made from locally sourced rubbish that offered a take on Auckland’s goal to be one of the world’s most liveable cities.
+a welcoming terrain for relaxing, making, eating and being together was a signposted art installation made from locally sourced rubbish that offered a take on Auckland’s goal to be one of the world’s most liveable cities.
 In response to a police complaint, the work was removed by rubbish contractors, on World Homeless Day.
 At the time a homeless person was taking shelter inside the structure.
 It’s the kind of story the mainstream media love, but Xin’s rubbish isn’t just symbolic; she is living by her principles.
 In one of her reports for Hainamana, a website on Asian New Zealand art and culture, she is sleeping between sheets of cardboard in a Tokyo Park when an earthquake strikes.
 “In that moment, I felt so incredibly safe.”

 I first came across her work in the group show Freedom Farmers at the Auckland Art Gallery in 2013.
 She had built a tyre tree around a pole in the gallery as part of her installation Propositions, which also included handmade shelves hung from bicycle chains and a homemade structure of edible plants.
 Propositions transformed the gallery into a DIY horticultural centre.
 The plants struck me as an example of nature’s own ‘readymades’.
 However, I didn’t see anyone climb the tyre tree, nor did anyone pick the plants and whip up a salad.
 Propositions pricked my conscience.
 In the epoch of the Anthropocene, humanity has caused irreversible changes to the earth and climate.
 And we know it.
 Knowing changes the stakes.